 Pest control service

-To book Opkill call 0800 980 4142 - when calling, let the member of staff know you are a resident of Lichfield District - treatments cost £60 (inc VAT).
-There is a three working day response time (providing Opkill can access your property).
+To book Opkill call 0800 980 4142 - when calling, let the member of staff know you are a resident of Lichfield District - treatments cost £64.80 (inc VAT).
 Opkill will need a minimum of one visit.

 There are two types of pest cockroach commonly found in the UK, the oriental cockroach and the German cockroach.
 Both are quite large and distinctive winged insects with whip like antennae and are easily identified.